Frequently Asked Questions (FAQ)

 A: Efficiency is one of the most important specs to look at when you buy a speaker or subwoofer.
 You want to get the sound that you can, right?
 Then you want an efficient speaker.
 For every 3dB of difference, the amount of wattage that you need to play at the same volume doubles.
 For example, if all other things are equal, a subwoofer with an 89dB efficiency rating needs 200 watts of power to play at the same volume that a subwoofer with an efficiency rating of 91dB with only 100 watts going to it.
 By choosing an efficient sub, you squeeze every bit of bass possible from your amplifier.

-Q: What if I want to listen to my iPod® or other MP3 player with a new CD receiver?
+Q: What if I want to listen to my iPod® or other MP3 players with a new CD receiver?

 Vehicle Security / Remote Start / GPS